MeghaGajbhiye/PSFT-Workshop/IAM Lab - Best Practices/LabGuide-IAM.md

 ![](./images/scope.png "")

-3. Scroll down the list and you will see all the resources availabile and usage.
-For ex, in below case, all my available resources are used.
+3. Scroll down the list, and you will see all the resources available and usage.
+For example, in the below case, all my available resources are used.

 ![](./images/available.png "")